-The dry gas meter sampling console used for moisture testing was calibrated prior to and after the testing program.
+The dry gas meter sampling console, which was used for exhaust gas moisture content sampling, was calibrated prior to and after the testing program.
 This calibration uses the critical orifice calibration technique presented in USEPA Method 5.
 The metering console calibration exhibited no data outside the acceptable ranges presented in USEPA Method 5.

-The digital pyrometer in the metering console was calibrated using a NIST traceable Omega® Model CL 23A temperature calibrator.
+The digital pyrometer in the Nutech metering consoles were calibrated using a NIST traceable Omega[®] Model CL 23A temperature calibrator.